-Figure 3-1: The 200 m isobath (black line) and the location of axis positions roughly following the 200 m isobath (red points) around the east coast of the North Island.
+Figure 3-1: The 200 m isobath (black line) and the location of axis positions roughly following the 200 m isobath (red points, regular positions on lines drawn by hand following the isobath) around the east coast of the North Island.

-Figure 3-2: The relative distribution of surface longline fishing events as allocated to the nearest axis position (see Figure 3-1), by month, summed for all fishing years (2008-2023) The leatherback bycatch hotspot is indicated by the purple stripe.
+Figure 3-2: The relative distribution of surface longline fishing events as allocated to the nearest axis position (see Figure 3-1), by month, summed for all fishing years (2008-2023).
+The leatherback bycatch hotspot is indicated by the purple stripe.